pudly/schmopera-hugo/content/articles/dmmo-falling-and-the-rising.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1690231434/DMMO_Rising-Tess_Altiveros_as_Soldier_and_Sam_Mathis_as_Jumper.jpg){{% /md %}}

-<figcaption> in Des Moines Metro Opera's production of The Falling and the Rising, 2023.
+<figcaption>Tess Altiveros as Soldier and Sam Mathis as Jumper in Des Moines Metro Opera's production of The Falling and the Rising, 2023.
 Photo: Duane Tinkey.</figcaption>
 </figure>

 The orchestra brought Redler's stunning score to life under the baton of Michael Sakir.
 The small ensemble delivered big emotions in the intimate space, uplifting the equally stirring performances of the vocalists.
 Redler's music was invigorating and often epic, and the experience reminded me of why I love opera so much–the art form's unrivaled ability to evoke staggering emotions across the spectrum. _The Falling and the Rising_ grasped the audience by the heart and didn't let go for eighty minutes straight.